She asked for something round and shiny, and your first thought was, "hyper chrome Konigs for her Honda."

 They specifically asked for something else: They said they wanted cash for their honeymoon to Europe or a gift card for their favorite home furnishing store, but you ignored them and got them what they needed?
 Tires AND new rims?
 If this happens to you, here's what you do: "Oh, you thought I bought these tires for [fill in holiday]?
 No, I bought these for you JUST BECAUSE.
 Here’s some cash."

-That said, you may be able to win them over with a stunning set of US Mags or ultra-high performance Pirellis, but make sure you’ve got something they’ll love to go with it: A road trip to the Smokey Mountains, a bottle of their fave bubbly, and an original love poem written by you (they’ll never know you used ChatGPT).
+You might be able to win someone over with a stunning set of luxury aftermarket wheels or high-performance tires, but make sure you've got something they'll love to go with it: A road trip to the Smokey Mountains, a bottle of their fave bubbly, and an original love poem written by you (they'll never know you used ChatGPT).

 Disappointed girlfriend photo: Photo 60311737 | Bad Gift | Vladimirfloyd | Dreamstime.com